 The filter cartridges can be tested by industry standard procedures as recommended in PDA Technical Report 26.

 The basis for the integrity testing of filters depends upon the interpretation of airflows through membranes wetted by water or other fluids.
+A bubble point test is designed to determine the pressure at which a continuous stream of bubbles is initially seen downstream of a wetted filter under gas pressure.
 The bubble point measurement identifies the largest (diameter) pores present in a membrane by the differential pressure required to empty them of their water.
 The largest (diameter) pores are vacated first.
 The pores thus sized are correlated with their ability to restrain the passage of organisms.
 It is this correlation that enables a filter to be characterized and selected for an application requiring a given pore retention value.

 The differential pressure supplies the work function necessary to disrupt the bonding between the water molecules and the molecules of the hydrophilic pore surface that constitutes wetting, and to forcibly separate the water from the pore walls.
 The bonding strength of the wetting interaction to be overcome is peculiar to each filter/fluid combination.